Looking Ahead in Wayne

 City Council Meetings

-Regular City Council meetings are at 5:30 p.m. on the first and third Tuesdays of each month and for the time being, meetings will be held at the Wayne Senior Center at 410 Pearl Street.
+Regular City Council meetings are at 5:30 p.m. on the first and third Tuesdays of each month in city hall at 306 Pearl Street.

 Questions or Comments?